 After the grant application has been successfully submitted, the sponsor will determine whether an award will be made.
 If an award is made, the sponsor will send a notice of award which is the legal binding document that serves as notification of the award of the grant.
 The notice of award normally contains all the terms and conditions of the grant, any limitations on use of funds, the amount of support provided, and the obligations of the agreement.

 If an award has not been made, the sponsor will issue a notification that the grant has been declined for funding.
 Typically, federal sponsors issue summary statements or review information to provide clarification on why the proposal was declined.

-All costs expended on government grants should be allowable, allocable, reasonable, and consistent in accordance with the Office of Management and Budget (OMB) CIRCULAR A-21 - Cost Principles for Educational Institutions.
+All costs expended on government grants should be allowable, allocable, reasonable, and consistent in accordance with the Office of Management and Budget (OMB) 2 CFR, Part 220.
 This Circular establishes principles for determining costs applicable to grants, contracts, and other agreements with educational institutions.

 A cost is allocable (1) if it is incurred solely to advance the work under the sponsored agreement; (2) if it benefits both the sponsored agreement and other work of the institution or (3) if it is necessary to the overall operation of the institution and is deemed to be assignable in part to sponsored projects.

 A cost is allowable if it is: reasonable; can be given consistent treatment through application of those generally accepted accounting principles appropriate to the circumstances; and conforms to any limitations or exclusions set forth in the federal cost principles and institutional policies (see Grants- Allowable Costs).

 A cost may be considered reasonable if goods or services acquired is deemed necessary for the performance of the sponsored agreement.
 And a prudent person would purchase the item at that price given the circumstances.